CodenameTam/days-of-coding/log.md

 **Thoughts**
 I wanted to make today count by putting in some code time before I dozed off to sleep.
 I just got the greenlight that daycare will be free for another 2mo. giving me the advantage of getting a job from home.

+**~~~ DAY: 13 - March 1st, 2021 ~~~**

+## Today's Progress:
+I continued my project on AWS, and almost finished it but I literally got frustrated because it was mainly about setting up the backend and piecing up the “plug-and-play” information for the front-end, not actually building it.
+However I do see how intricate AWS is now and for ones that are passionate about backend, that would’ve been fun.
+But honestly I was understanding it but once something is plugged in wrong, the whole thing can break.
+So I simply googled python projects (that didn’t involve importing modules) to showcase in my browser for my final project.

+**Thoughts**
+I'm ready to be done with Python as a whole.
+I know that while I try to have an interest for it, I'm even more eager to get back to web development.
+Not programming.